beyondessential/tamanu/docs/models.md

 ### Patient

-The Patient model holds a small set of basic information about patients in the system, more detailed information, such as conditions, allergies and additional data are held in separate tables via relations.
+The Patient model is the central reference point for a patient's data.
+The table itself holds a small set of basic information, and is synced to all devices regardless of whether that patient attends a particular facility.
+This means that adding fields to this table should be done VERY rarely, as it represents a security risk (low control over which devices it ends up on) as well as data traffic risk (each new byte of data added to the core patient record will be multiplied by the # of patients in that system - easily hundreds of thousands, possibly millions - for every device!).

 ### PatientAdditionalData

-Holds extra, non-essential data about Patients.
+Holds most of a patient's non-encounter data (for eg contact information, social media).
+Only synced to facilities that have marked that patient for sync.

 ### PatientAllergy

-A list of patients allergies
+A allergy recorded for a patient (for eg peanuts or penicillin).

 ### PatientCarePlan

-A list of patients care plans
+A care plan for a patient.

 ### PatientCommunication

-A list of communications (e.g. email, text) sent to a patient.
+A communication (e.g. email, text) to be sent to a patient.
+The sync server is responsible for actually processing these communications.

-### PatientConditions
+### PatientCondition

-A list of patients known medical conditions
+An ongoing medical condition.

 ### PatientFamilyHistory

-A list of patients family history
+A piece of medical history within that patient's family.

 ### PatientIssue